NateHan/Travel-Recommendations/Chicago/README.md

 #### **Deep-Dish**

 Truly a "pizza pie".
 If done right, it takes about 30-45 min to make from time of order.
 If you like spicy things, getting spicy giardinera (crunchy pickled veggies) as a topping is a lifehack.
-Here's a few of my favorites
+Here's a few of my favorites, ranked in order of preference.

 - <ins>Peaquod's</ins>: Their specialty is that they carmelize the crust.
 I think their ingredients are also very fresh and make a difference.
 It's near Lincoln Park, about a 20 minute drive from downtown.
 - <ins>Art of Pizza</ins>: Hole in the wall joint with several locations that has great "by the slice" options, no waiting here.